 “Now I can cut my own food, dress myself and dance with my husband,” she said.
 “I have a future to look forward to and that is wonderful.”

 While DBS has yielded life-changing results for Mixson-Jenkins and others whose medications no longer adequately control symptoms, specialists continue to pursue ways to make the therapy easier, safer and more effective.
-“Parkinson’s disease affects the brain in very complex ways and we have only so far scratched the surface of the best techniques and approaches for using stimulation to treat this disease,” said Michael Okun, MD, NPF’s National Medical Director.
+“Parkinson’s disease affects the brain in very complex ways and we have only so far scratched the surface of the best techniques and approaches for using stimulation to treat this disease,” said Michael Okun, MD, NPF’s National Medical Advisor.
 In DBS surgery, a neurosurgeon and interdisciplinary team implants one or alternatively two leads (wires) deep in the brain and wires them to a pacemaker-like device implanted below the collarbone.

 Electrodes near the tip of each lead emit electrical pulses, regulating the chaotic brain cell activity that causes motor symptoms.
 At present, DBS is typically used to treat individuals who are in the advanced stages of the disease.
 One of the challenges facing people with Parkinson’s is recognizing the most beneficial time to have this therapy.